hfoffani/MP-controller/README.md

 --|----|-------
 25 | 1.0 | The car starts and stop continuosly.
 25 | 0.5 | The forward movement is smoother but it goes off lane.
-25 | 0.2 | Completes the circuit but the car breaks too much.
+25 | 0.2 | Completes the circuit but the car brakes too much.
 25 | 0.1 | The car move is steady but it goes off road.
 20 | 0.1 | Better than 25 but still touches the kerb/ledge.
 15 | 0.1 | OK.
 10 | 0.1 | OK.
-5 | 0.1 | The car goes off lane almost immediatly.
+5 | 0.1 | The car goes off the lane almost immediately.

 ### Cost Function Weights

-After some experimentation I decided to heavily penalize the _cte_ error with a 5X value with respect to _epsi_.
+After some experimentation, I decided to heavily penalize the _cte_ error with a 5X value with respect to _epsi_.

-With this set of weights the car tends to go fast but breaks decisively when it needs to keep the center of the lane.
+With this set of weights, the car tends to go fast but decisively breaks when it needs to keep the center of the lane.

 ### MPC Preprocessing

-Converting the waypoints coordinates to a car reference simplifies the rest of the calcualtions a lot.
+Converting the waypoints coordinates to a car reference simplifies the rest of the calculations a lot.

-To begin with, the current state (without considering latency) for the variables _x_, _y_ and _Ψ_ are zeros.
+To begin with, the current state (without considering latency) for the variables _x_, _y_, and _Ψ_ are zeros.

 This transformation is in the source code at `src/main.cpp:101`.

 ### Model Predictive Control with Latency

-In the real world the actuators have a delay.
-In this implementation the latency is simulated by sleeping the thread by 100ms.
+In the real world, the actuators have a delay.
+In this implementation, the latency is simulated by sleeping the thread by 100ms.

 To account for this the model needs to predict the current state given the last measurements.
-A simple Kinematic model is effective enough for this delay.
+A mere Kinematic model is sufficient enough for this delay.

 ![Latency equations](imgs/latency.gif)

-This implementation does not receive the acceleration measurement from the simulator so it uses the throttle value which is a good approximation.
+This implementation does not receive the acceleration measurement from the simulator, so it uses the throttle value which is a good approximation.
 The source code is at `src/main.cpp:130`.